MDragonCCI/campaign-delivery-web-app-dev/README.md

 ### 1.3 Audience

-This documentation is intended for system administrators, developers, and technical users who are responsible for setting up, configuring, and using the Campaign Extractor tool.
+This documentation is intended for system administrators, developers, and technical users who are responsible for setting up, configuring, and developing the Campaign Extractor tool.

 ---